 If you go there for dinner, go a little early so that you can sit in the Gol Bungalow and enjoy the Qawwali sung by local youth.
 As the staff of the hotel serves you drinks and snacks.
 This is almost like a perfect setting to see the sun go down.

 Walk around to figure out the Scorpio

 This palace is designed in the shape of a Scorpio.
 The sun sign of the architect of the palace, William Mariet.
 Apparently, there is no aerial view picture of the palace to see.
 But you can walk around and spot the various parts of Scorpio.
 Two stings spread out as wings on the north.
-The middle part or the body of the scorpion comprises of the Zenana Mahal on one side and the Mess Khana i.e. Kitchen and the Telephone Exchange on the other.
-The Gol Bungalow that forms the tail has a dome structure with an iron protrusion, which looks like the sting of the scorpion.
+The middle part of the body of the scorpion comprises the Zenana Mahal on one side and the Mess Khana i.e. Kitchen and the Telephone Exchange on the other.
+The Gol Bungalow that forms the tail has a dome structure with an iron protrusion, which looks like the sting of a scorpion.

 Recommend you to read the following places to visit in Hyderabad on my travel blog.